liv-daliberti/grail-simulation/README.md

 The script logs the number of rows kept per split, along with the per-issue distribution, and raises an error if any required GRPO columns are missing.
+When a validation split is requested, the builder assigns entire viewers (`urlid`/`session_id`) to a single split, so no person appears in both train and validation.

 Public Hugging Face copies of the cleaned splits:
 - Minimum wage: https://huggingface.co/datasets/od2961/grail-wage